GET INVOLVED IN NJ SPJ.

 - Become a full-fledged member of NJ-SPJ.
-To do this, you’ll need to join our parent organization, the Society of Professional Journalists as a professional, student or retired journalist.
+To do this, you’ll need to join our parent organization, the Society of Professional Journalists as a professional, student or retired journalist, and then pay the $10 annual dues to become a member of our chapter.

 - Become an SPJ supporter.
 (Please note: SPJ supporters are not eligible for the member discount for the NJ-SPJ contest.)